-Keywords: Counseling Needs, Utilization of Counseling Services, Senior High School Students, School Counseling, Mental Health Awareness, Student Well-being, Mixed Method
+Keywords: Counseling Needs, Utilization of Counseling Services, Senior High School Students, School Counseling, Mental Health Awareness, Student Well-being, Mixed Method.

 INTRODUCTION

 According to Sukor and Ali (2020), students today face increasing academic, social, and personal challenges, reinforcing the need for accessible school counseling services.
 However, stigma, misconceptions, and institutional limitations often prevent students from seeking help, leading to the underutilization of counseling resources.
 Studies from various countries illustrate this gap.
 In China, a lack of awareness leads to underutilization, particularly among high school seniors grappling with future anxieties (Wang & Liu, 2019).
 This trend extends to developed nations like the U.S.A., where despite mandated programs, stigma and a mismatch between available and needed services deter students from seeking help (Rickwood et al., 2017).
 Cultural factors, such as the fear of judgment in South Korea (Park & Lee, 2019) and challenges in visibility and accessibility in Brazil (Silva et al., 2021), further contribute to this underuse.
 Even in Nairobi, Kenya, the perceived empathy of counselors significantly impacts whether students will engage with services (Nyandoro & Kinga, 2023).
 The Philippines mirrors these global concerns, with a significant number of Filipinos, including students, grappling with mental health issues (Department of Health, 2020).
 This study aims to examine the awareness, accessibility, and institutional barriers affecting the engagement of Grade 12 students at a medical school in Davao City with counseling services.
 Given the moderate utilization despite high demand, this research seeks to assess counseling needs, utilization rates, and challenges to refine existing programs, eliminate obstacles, and develop strategies for more effective and accessible student support.
 Furthermore, this study addresses the lack of localized research in Davao City, aiming to strengthen institutional frameworks and enhance awareness, ensuring students receive the necessary guidance to navigate academic and personal difficulties.